aherbert/gdsc-super/README.md

 contains an eclipse directory with notes on how to set-up the code within Eclipse including code formatting rules.

+Import using 'Import...' then 'Maven > Existing Maven Projects' and select the root gdsc-super folder.

+To download each of the submodule repositories then use the utility script, e.g.

+        ./checkout.sh ../gdsc

 # About #

 ###### Repository name ######